brief-ds/brief-ds.github.io/_posts/2025-09-25-tensorflow-mlx.md

 | PyTorch      |  700 megabytes |
 | TensorFlow   | 1,700 megabytes |

-NOTE: micrograd solely depends on a numerical library for linear algebra calculation.
+NOTE: micrograd depends on a numerical library for linear algebra calculation.
 Today it is NumPy, taking 38 megabytes.

 ### The philosophy of micrograd
 micrograd separates the symbolic differentiation and numerical calculation: